Tomatillo Salsa Recipe

 Notes

-• To Freeze: Place salsa into a small airtight container and freeze for up to 1 month.
+• To Freeze: Place the tomatillo salsa in a small airtight container and freeze for up to 1 month.
 Thaw in the fridge overnight before enjoying.

 Nutrition